trttung1610/trttung1610/README.md

 🌟 Passionate about AI, ML, and tech innovation.

-💬 Ask me about AI, ML, or anything tech!

 📧 Reach out at [trttung1610@gmail.com](mailto:trttung1610@gmail.com).

 Let's shape a smarter future with AI! 🤖✨